knowitall/ollie/README.md

 using `ollie-core` as a dependency.  `ollie-app` supplies a parser from [nlptools](https://github.com/knowitall/nlptools).

+There is an example project that uses Ollie in the `example` folder of the source distribution.

 ## Training the Confidence Function

 While Ollie comes with a trained confidence function, it is possible to retrain